espressomd/espresso/doc/sphinx/io.rst

 After the last write call, you have to call the ``close()`` method to remove the backup file and to close the datasets etc.

-H5MD files can be read and modified with the python module h5py.
+H5MD files can be read and modified with the python module h5py (for documentation see `h5py <http://docs.h5py.org/en/stable/>`_).
 For example all positions stored in the file called "h5mdfile.h5" can be read using

 .. code:: python